 Why being on the outside makes it hard to be a kid from a refugee background

-You’re only eleven-years old, about to start grade 6 at school.
+You’re only eleven-years-old, about to start grade 6 at school.
 It’s a school you’ve never been to, where you don’t know anyone and where they speak a language you don’t yet properly understand.
 The other kids tease you because you speak funny and dress differently.
 It’s been more than a year since you last went to school at all, because of the dangers you faced in the country you fled.
-It makes you feel bad when you see red pen all over your work.
-You used to be good at school, before everything changed.
+It makes you feel bad when you see a red pen all over your work.
+You used to be good at school before everything changed.

 You don’t understand how this school works, how this country works.
 Your parents are learning this all too.
 You have to help them set-up bank accounts, utility accounts, and it’s up to you to contact the landlord when the stove stops working, and Mum can’t cook dinner.

 You feel safe here.
 But now you’re scared in a different way, with a whole lot of new responsibilities, in a strange place, without the friends and extended family you could run to before when things felt hard.

 This is what it’s like to be a recently resettled refugee child